grussdorian/quadruped/README.md

 Never try to power the RPi with anything less than 4.75 volts and 5.25 volts.
 This was the mistake which costed us our Raspberry Pi 3 model B plus.
 I tested the output of the voltage converter, which showed 5 volts and I powered on the Raspberry Pi.
 It turned on and I SSHed into the Pi.
 Tested one servo and it was all good.
 Then I turned off the RPi using shutdown command from SSH.

 However next time before turning on the RPi I did not check the voltage and it didn't turn on.
 I quickly unplugged the battery and then disconnected the board.
-Later when I was testing the voltage converter seperately, the output of the voltage converter was same as the input with some voltage drop i.e it was showing 6.8 volts!
+Later when I was testing the voltage converter separately, the output of the voltage converter was same as the input with some voltage drop i.e it was showing 6.8 volts!

 Assuming our worst fear, I waited for another day and checked online forums whether the RPi has polyfuse or not.
 It turns out that the Raspberry Pi has polyfuse, but they are placed between the input and the SOC so the GPIO side where we plugged in our power supply had no protection.